kaiji123/Notes-Github/accounting.md

+you can generate finance reports in microsoft dynamics

 **Microsoft Dynamics 365 Business Central** (formerly known as **Navision** / **Dynamics NAV**) is a solid software to learn, but it serves a very specific niche in the Austrian job market.

 Knowing how Business Central fits into the Austrian landscape will help you decide if it's the right focus for your career goals.